 The school has installed hand-sanitizing stations strategically throughout the buildings.
 Each floor of the school building has two permanent stations with one station situated adjacent to each of the two main entrances.
 Gallon size hand sanitizing jugs with pump dispensers are provided for each classroom.

-Frequent times for students to wash their hands or use alcohol based hand sanitizer will be provided at the teacher's discretion.
+Frequent times for students to wash their hands or use alcohol-based hand sanitizer will be provided at the teacher's discretion.
 While this will take place frequently throughout the school day, all students will be provided time to wash or sanitize their hand before eating, after using the bathroom, and after blowing their nose/coughing/sneezing.
-The school will make sure to display signage encouraging frequent hand washing and sanitizing.